irena-flextool/flextool/docs/reference.md

   - *timestep_duration*: a map with *timestep_name* as an index and *duration* as a value.
   - *timeline_duration_in_years* Total duration of the timeline in years.
 Used to relate operational part of the model with the annualized part of the model.

-- `timeblockset__timeline`: defines which timeline object particular timeblockset is using.
+- `timeblockset__timeline`: defines which timeline entity particular timeblockset is using.

 ## Nodes